SamanthaSays/samanthasays.github.io/posts/_posts/2023-07-22-Channel Points.md

         Failure: 0 XP</td>
     </tr><tr>
         <td>[Agility] Pickpocket someone</td>
-        <td>Write another person's username to pick their pocket for one of 8+115+157+19 treasures.
+        <td>Write another person's username to pick their pocket for one of 5,971 treasures.
 People that are a higher level than you will have higher quality loot!
-Stealing from the rich will yield more XP.</td>
+Stealing from the rich will yield more XP.
+There are 232 Normal, 2,113 Fine, 2,498 Superior, and 128 Epic treasures to find!</td>
         <td>2000 Stamina</td>
         <td>Normal: 700 XP<br>
         Fine: 850 XP<br>